lcfg/lcfg.github.com/_posts/2014-01-21-I-wish-I-knew-this.md

 ### Useful links

 1. ["Using Jekyll with Pages by Github"](https://help.github.com/articles/using-jekyll-with-pages) - jekyll help by Github.
-Especially useful if you're publishing your site on there.
+Especially applicable if you're publishing your site on there.
-2. ["Installing Jekyll on Windows by Chris Meserole"](http://chrismeserole.com/coding/install-ruby-rails-jekyll-on-windows/) - useful blog post which mentions two ways to install jekyll.
+2. ["Installing Jekyll on Windows by Chris Meserole"](http://chrismeserole.com/coding/install-ruby-rails-jekyll-on-windows/) -  blog post that sets apart two ways to install jekyll on windows.